 - This event has passed.

-The cost is $50 to attend.
+The cost is $125 to attend.
+Workshop fee includes materials, refreshments, and light lunch.
+We are able to accept payments online!
 Please visit the Registration page to sign up and for payment details.
-We are able to accept payments online!

 View or download the printable flyer (PDF).

 The workshop is presented by Cheryl Kary, Ph.D.
 (Hunkuotawin), an enrolled member of the Standing Rock Sioux Tribe and Founder/ED of the Sacred Pipe Resource Center in Bismarck-Mandan.
 Kary has 10+ years of experience working with non-profits, small businesses, and cooperatives.
 She holds an MBA and has served on a variety of boards, commissions, and work groups for economic and workforce development, and has written curriculum for economic development in Indian Country.